Brother's Keeper (Justified): Plot

 Coover explains the situation to Dickie (Jeremy Davies), who tries to calm him down.
 However, Dickie just worsens the situation by teasing Coover and Coover attacks him, strangling him until Dickie falls unconscious.
 During the chaos, Loretta escapes from the RV while Coover chases after her.
 Raylan revives Dickie and tortures him to give him the possible location of Coover.
 Raylan drives to the woods to find Loretta unconscious but then Coover attacks him and tries to throw him into the mineshaft to his death.
 Loretta appears, pointing a gun at Coover.
 With Coover distracted, Raylan shoots Coover in the neck and his corpse falls into the mineshaft.
 Raylan then comforts Loretta, grieving over the incident and the discovery of her dad's fate.
 Doyle (Joseph Lyle Taylor) wakes Mags in the middle of the night to give her the news.

-The next day, Raylan reports to Mullen (Nick Searcy) that Loretta has been taken to a hospital and Walt's body has been found in the mineshaft.
-Mags and Doyle show up with a grieving Mags asking to see Loretta but Raylan tells her it will not be possible.
+The next day, Raylan reports to Mullen (Nick Searcy) that Loretta has been taken to a hospital and is now in the custody of Child Protective Services.
+Coover and Walt's bodies are recovered from the mineshaft.
+Doyle shows up with a grieving Mags asking to see Loretta but Raylan tells her it will not be possible.
 Mags then turns to her cold persona and leaves the scene with Doyle.